iselkow/isaac_selkow_catapult/README.md

 data.

 2. In order to speed up the stats pages I implemented a cache_counter on the BreedTagRecord table.
-This should prevent us from having to query the database for a count on each individual table.
+This should prevent us from having to query the database for a count on each individual breed or tag.

 3. I hope that the SQL used in the destroy_orphan_tags is sufficiently performant.
 It allows us to get all of the offending id's in just 3 queries.
 The third query uses a delete_all rather than a destroy_all which wraps each delete in an ActiveRecord transaction.